Oill/RFI_WORK/README.md

-This Git repo is for me to proof that I have been doing my work

-RFI work
+RFI work for the SKA project

-test of the git repo